 Hi, my name is Reza-Jamison and I’ve been an apprentice at HM Land Registry for almost a year now.
 In that time I have learned so much and been involved in a number of projects that are helping to shape me into a competent well-rounded professional.

-I wanted to give you a brief insight into what it’s like being on an Advanced Apprenticeship in Business Administration in Land Registry.
+I wanted to give you a brief insight into what it’s like being on an Advanced Apprenticeship in Business Administration at HM Land Registry.

-What does a HM Land Registry apprentice do?
+What does an HM Land Registry apprentice do?

 HM Land Registry is the government department responsible for registering the ownership of land and property in England and Wales.
 The organisation is going through a transformation programme to make us a ‘more digital data-driven registration business’, so being an apprentice at this time is really exciting.

 HM Land Registry has apprentices throughout the organisation.
-The majority, like me, are in Operations which means we process applications such as changes of ownership and new mortgages but there are also apprentices who work in our Local Land Charges programme, Finance, Human Resources and IT.
+The majority, like me, are in Operations, which means we process applications (such as for changes in ownership and new mortgages), but there are also apprentices who work in our Local Land Charges programme, Finance, Human Resources and IT.